skmahapatra033-coder/TreeCutting-website/README.md

 Landscaping Companies
 Gardening Services
 Local Service Providers
-📞 Contact

-For customization or development work:
+📞 Contact For development or customization services:

-Email: your-email@example.com
-Portfolio: your-portfolio-link
-📄 License
+📧 Email: skmahapatra033@gmail.com 🌐 Portfolio: https://github.com/skmahapatra033-coder/ 📄 License

-This project is open for personal and commercial use.
+This project is available for personal and commercial use.

 ⭐ Support

-If you like this project, please ⭐ the repository.
+If you find this project useful, please ⭐ the repository.